 I live in Eau Claire.
 My partner, Andy Swanson, also works at UWEC, as a lecturer in Mathematics.
 Andy and I have been together since October 31, 1998, and we were married in June of 2000 at the Unitarian Universalist church in Eau Claire--as well as in New York City (legally) on December 20, 2013.
 He is the love of my life--a fantastic person, with whom I am truly amazingly fortunate to be together.
-We have a chocolate point Siamese cat, Brendan, born in August of 2003, died in November of 2016, after thirteen wonderful years with us, as part of our family.
+Our chocolate point Siamese cat, Brendan, born in August of 2003, died in November of 2016, after thirteen wonderful years with us, as part of our family.
 In December of 2010 our dog, Bogart, a fawn Chinese pug, died at the age of 14 years and 3 and 1/2 months; he was a great dog, a beloved friend, and we will always remember him with great fondness.
 We adopted a black Chinese pug puppy, Casey, on May 22, 2011; Casey was born March 23, 2011--he has been a wonderful addition to our family, full of energy and enthusiasm, smart and active, agile and intelligent--a beautiful dog.
 Casey is, truly, one of Andy's and my best friends.

 additional points of interest about me:

 I became a full professor as of August 20, 2012, promoted from associate professor--in response to positive recommendations from from the UWEC English Department Full Professor Committee, UWEC English Department Chair Carmen Manning, UWEC College of Arts and Sciences Dean Marty Wood, UWEC Provost Patricia Kleine, and UWEC Chancellor Brian Levin-Stankevich.